yingchengyang/Reinforcement-Learning-Papers/README.md

 # Reinforcement Learning Papers
 Related papers for Reinforcement Learning (we mainly focus on single-agent).

-Since there are tens of new papers on reinforcement learning in each conference every year, we are only able to list those we read and consider as insightful.
+Since there are tens of thousands of new papers on reinforcement learning in each conference every year, we are only able to list those we read and consider as insightful.

 ## Contents
 - <a href="#Model Free Online">Model Free (Online) RL</a><br>